 2.3.2 the Manufacturer can accurately demonstrate and trace the origin and journey of the raw materials which it uses to manufacture the Product through the supply chain of such raw materials, and will provide this demonstration to the Client on request;

-2.3.3 the Manufacturer shall take steps to minimise the volume of [natural and limited] resources which it requires to manufacture the Product and the volume of GHGs emitted during its manufacture of the Product;
+2.3.3 the Manufacturer shall take steps [and report in writing [quarterly] to the Client on steps taken] to minimise the volume of resources which it requires to manufacture the Product and the volume of GHGs emitted during its manufacture of the Product;****

-2.3.4 the Manufacturer shall provide the Client with a report prepared by a Climate Professional to [internationally recognised standards to measure, manage and demonstrate carbon credentials/the GHG Protocol Product Life Cycle/the BSI PAS 2050:2011] detailing the Carbon Footprint of the Product and confirming the impact that adherence to these Circular Manufacturing Requirements have made on the Carbon Footprint of the Product;
+2.3.4 the Manufacturer shall [within /by [DATE] and [annually] thereafter] provide the Client with a report prepared by a Climate Professional to [internationally recognised standards to measure, manage and demonstrate carbon credentials/the GHG Protocol Product Life Cycle/the BSI PAS 2050:2011] detailing the Carbon Footprint of the Product and confirming the impact that adherence to these Circular Manufacturing Requirements [and the steps and interim targets outlined in clause 2.3.3 and 2.3.11] have made on the Carbon Footprint of the Product;

 2.3.6 the Manufacturer shall take steps to minimise the loss through disposal or destruction of raw materials during the manufacturing of the Product;

-2.3.7 only after taking the steps required by clause 2.3.5 above, the Manufacturer shall take steps to first recycle or reuse any waste materials created from the manufacturing of the Product and, only having done so, proceed with any other form of disposal;
+2.3.7 the Manufacturer shall take steps to first Recycle or Reuse any waste materials created from the manufacturing of the Product and, only having done so, proceed with any other form of disposal;

 2.3.8 the Client has the right to inspect the Manufacturer’s premises and records to ensure that the Manufacturer is complying with the Circular Manufacturing Requirements and to verify the amount of any bonus payable to the Manufacturer pursuant to clause 2.6;

-2.3.9 the Manufacturer shall issue a declaration to the Client confirming that the Circular Manufacturing Requirements have been fulfilled for the Product; and
+2.3.9 within [X] days of [request by the Client / first supply of the Product to the Client], the Manufacturer shall issue a declaration to the Client confirming that the Circular Manufacturing Requirements have been fulfilled for the Product; [and]

-2.3.10 the Manufacturer shall document, and explain to the Client, any know how and learnings which it creates during the manufacturing of the Product, and the rights in such documents, know how and learnings shall be owned by the Client.
+2.3.10 the Manufacturer shall document, and explain to the Client, any know how and learnings which it creates during the manufacturing of the Product, and the rights in such documents, know how and learnings shall be owned by the Client[.][; and]

 2.4 Breach by the Manufacturer of clause 2.3 shall be a material breach of this Agreement and permit the Client to terminate the Agreement in accordance with clause [X].
 This is without prejudice to any other termination rights of the Client under this Agreement.